JuliaDataScience/JuliaDataScience/contents/data_vis.md

 @sco JDS.complex_layout_double_axis()
 ```

-So, now our `Colorbar` needs to be horizontal and the bar ticks be in the lower part.
+So, now our `Colorbar` needs to be horizontal and the bar ticks need to be in the lower part.
 This is done by setting `vertical = false` and `flipaxis = false`.
 Also, note that we can call many `Axis` into `fig`, or even `Colorbar`'s and `Legend`'s, and then afterwards build the layout.